Keola Lai

 No analysis available

-I searched for leasehold language such as "lease expires," "ground lease," "leasehold," and any 4-digit expiry year, but found nothing.
-The remarks do not provide any land tenure or lease expiry information.
+I searched for leasehold language such as lease expiry, ground lease end dates, renewal terms, or references like "lease expires in ####," but found none.
+The remarks do not provide any year for a land lease expiration.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.